Sun Jian: In popular culture

 Sun Jian is featured as a playable character in Koei's Dynasty Warriors and Warriors Orochi video game series.
 He also appears in Koei's Romance of the Three Kingdoms series.

 He is a playable warlord in the 2019 game Total War: Three Kingdoms by Creative Assembly.

 In the SD Gundam series BB Senshi Sangokuden, which is based on Romance of the Three Kingdoms, Sun Jian is characterised as the Gundam Sonken Zephyranthes.
-His design invokes a white tiger motif.
+His design invokes a white tiger motif as he was known in life as the Tiger of Jiandong.

 In Koei's 2023 video game Wo Long: Fallen Dynasty, Sun Jian appears as a character and one of the bosses of the game.